baozi-technology/baozi-web/content/23-11-2019/index.md

 Interestingly, the two projects of Martin Sústrik, Crossroad I/O and nanomsg did not have the same sort of success, and did not gather as much a whole commnity as ZeroMQ did.
 Maybe the use of the ["benevolent dictator" model](https://lwn.net/Articles/488732/) for handling his community over the innovative de-centralized [C4 contribution policy](https://rfc.zeromq.org/spec:22/C4/) of ZeroMQ can explain it.
 Or maybe the choice of license?
 It is hard to say.

 At this game of selling support and training, it mostly doesn't work for individual developers and small companies.
 RedHat is the real winner here.
 The land page for their [Tidelift project talks about it better than anyone](https://blog.tidelift.com/open-source-creators-red-hat-got-34-billion-and-you-got-0.-heres-why).
-It is the sad truth, companies doesn't want to bother with a thousands of different support contract for thousands of different software modules - and as RedHat says: _"Open source creators: RedHat got $34 billions of you got $0."_.
+It is the sad truth, companies don't want to bother with a thousands of different support contract for thousands of different software modules - and as RedHat says: _"Open source creators: RedHat got $34 billions of you got $0."_.
 Individual or small group of developers are no lawyers and salesmen, and that's what it takes for companies to sign legal and technical support deals.

 The amount of money received from donations for small projects are usually only enough to pay the founder/core maintainers of the project.
 Anyone else contributing, even significantly is not paid at all.
 The most successful open-source software working with that model is Linux: [the main guy beeing paid is Linus Torvald + the other employees of the Linux Foundation + the employees of RedHat/Microsoft/IBM and equivalent that work on it as part of their employement contract](https://www.quora.com/Do-Linux-developers-get-paid-If-so-is-it-on-par-with-the-pay-that-software-professionals-are-paid).

 Quasar Framework makes relatively good money that goes almost entirely to the core maintainer/project founder (and almost only contributor in terms of number of commits), [Razvan Stoenescu](https://quasar.dev/sponsors-and-backers).

-Loïc Hoguin, creator of the Erlang's Cowboy library (and others) is responsible for over 90% of the commits to his projects, while his work is used by thousands of companies out there.
+Loïc Hoguin, creator of the Erlang's Cowboy library (and others) is responsible for over 90% of the commits to his projects, while his work is used by lots of companies out there.
 Still, if you look at [his sponsor page](https://ninenines.eu/services/#_sponsoring), it does not seem that impressive when compared to the greatness of his work and he seems to admittedly still have to accept consulting contract.
 It shows both how hard it is to create a community around FLOSS, independently of the success of your project, and how hard it is to get a competitive salary for it.

 This [interview with the VIM creator Bram Moolenar](https://www.binpress.com/vim-creator-bram-moolenaar-interview/) is symptomatic.
 When asked "How can the community ensure that the Vim project succeeds for the foreseeable future?", he answered: "Keep me alive".